 Of course!
 We invite parents to see how happy their children are each and every day.

 Must my child take a nap during the day?

 Infants and toddlers nap during the day; older children nap only if parents request.

 Do you have a summer program?

-Check out Camp Shemesh – our 11 week program designed to meet the needs of each individual camper.
+Check out our Camp program – our 11 week program designed to meet the needs of each individual camper.